Carlton–Essendon rivalry: Justin Murphy

 Journeyman Justin Murphy spent time at four AFL clubs, but he spent the longest time at Carlton.
 It was Murphy who was holding the ball (before famously throwing it up in the air in celebration) as the final siren sounded in Carlton's 1999 Preliminary Final victory over Essendon.
 Murphy ultimately would spend the final two years of his AFL career at Essendon.

 Scott Camporeale

 After 233 games in the navy blue, one of Carlton's favourite sons, Scott Camporeale, walked out on the club.
 After the 2005 season, Carlton tried to make it difficult for Scott to leave by not releasing him to train with Essendon (his desired club).
 He nominated for the pre-season draft, where, Essendon picked up Camporeale as expected with pick 4 in the 2005 pre-season draft.
 Camporeale debuted with Essendon in Round 1, 2006.
 After 19 games over two seasons at Essendon, Camporeale retired and joined Essendon's coaching staff, where worked as an assistant coach until 2010.

+Adam Saad

+Originally having played for the Gold Coast Suns, Adam Saad joined Essendon ahead of the 2018 season on a three-year deal.
+Saad cited the close proximity of Essendon's headquarters, The Hangar in Tullamarine, to his family as his reason for seeking out Essendon to see if they'd be interested in recruiting him.

+Following his impressive first two seasons, in which he placed fourth and third in the club's Best & Fairest award, Saad and Essendon opened contract talks on the eve of the 2020 season about a long-term extension, with a four-year deal expected to be agreed in the short term.
+However, after round 1 of the season, the league was forced to shut itself down indefinitely due to the COVID-19 pandemic, with the AFL placing an indefinite embargo on any new player contracts as it sought to come to terms with the financial ramifications of the situation.
+The AFL resumed its season in early June, but did not lift the contract embargo until mid-July.
+Essendon struggled for form during this period, and by the time the contract embargo had been lifted, Saad was less sure about re-signing with the Bombers than he had been in March.

+At the end of the season, Saad shocked Essendon by requesting a trade to their fierce rivals, Carlton, only three years after seeking out Essendon to recruit him.